AFS Analytics provides a great feature which helps users to monitor keyword positioning in Google search engine results.

 One of the biggest mistakes made by bloggers, article writers, or SEO experts is to publish content on a website without targeting keywords.

-AFS Analytics offers a tool performing this task automatically, using data from “Google search Console”.
+AFS Analytics offers a tool that automatically performs this task, using data from “Google search Console”.

 This feature requires a “Google Search Account”.
 If you don't have a Google search console account yet, you will need:

-If you created recently your “Google search console” account, it may take up to one week before the availability of the data.
+If you created recently your “Google search console” account, it may take up to one week before the data is available.

 Once the selected option is submitted, a page appears with a list of words to monitor.
 It is empty if no keyword has been previously added.